A70xa/Vulnhub-Writeups/Argog/Notes.md

 ![](Pics/user.png)
 <br />

-Looks like `/opt/.backup.sh` is a background script that copies what's in `uploads` to other location.
-There is a tool called pspy which listens and monitors any events that occur in the system.
-Lets upload it on the target and run it.
+Looks like `/opt/.backup.sh` is a background script that copies what's in `uploads` to another location.
+There is a tool called pspy which listens to and monitors any events that occur in the system.
+Let's upload it on the target and run it.

 ![](Pics/pspy.png)
 <br />